khyron-realm/khyron-realm-website/docs/description.md

 ## Problem

 The world of games and entertainment grows continuously with the development of technology.
 More and more people are playing games and are spending money to have more satisfaction.
 The problem is that people are not owning the assets that they buy, or are not earning money for their game sessions.
+We need to simplify the process for users to get rewarded financially for their time spent in the game.

 ---